dillondoxey/vault-aws-workshop/docs/aws/vault-oss/aws-auth-method.md

 # The EC2 Method (1)
 * With the `ec2` method, AWS is treated as a Trusted Third Party.
 * Cryptographically signed dynamic metadata information that uniquely represents each EC2 instance is used for authentication
-* This metadata information is automatically supplied by AWS to all EC2 instances.
+* Metadata information is automatically supplied by AWS to all EC2 instances.

 #### .center[ The `ec2` auth method only authenticates AWS EC2 instances.]